');

 About South Beach, FL

-South Beach is a small community in Florida with a population of 3,081 residents.
-The median household income is $188,095 per year, which is above the national average.
-The median age in South Beach is 69.7 years.
+South Beach is a small town located in Florida with a population of 3,081 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $188,095 per year, which is 150% above the national median of $75,149.
+The median age of 69.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How South Beach Ranks in Florida